Paul Sagan: Moderna

-Throughout the COVID-19 pandemic, Sagan served as Senior Advisor and Executive-in-Residence at Moderna as a member of the Board of directors working on vaccines.
+Throughout the COVID-19 pandemic, Sagan served as a member of the Board of Directors at Moderna as the company was working on vaccines.
+He joined the Board when the company was still private in 2018.

 Boards

-He is a member of the board of directors of Akamai, VMware, Inc., and the not-for-profit ProPublica, of which he named chairman in December 2016.
-He is also a trustee of his alma mater, Northwestern University.
+In addition to serving as a director of Moderna, he was named chair of the not-for-profit ProPublica, in December 2016.
+He is also a trustee of his alma mater, Northwestern University, and a trustee of the Beth Israel Deaconess Medical Center in Boston.

-Previously, he was a member of the board of directors of Datto Inc., Dow Jones & Company, Digitas, EMC Corporation, L2, Inc., Maven Networks, OpenMarket, FutureTense, Inc., and VDONet Corp. before each company was sold.
+Previously, he was a member of the board of directors of VMware, Inc., and Datto Inc., Dow Jones & Company, Digitas, EMC Corporation, L2, Inc., Maven Networks, OpenMarket, FutureTense, Inc., and VDONet Corp. before each company was sold.
 He also served for a period of time on the boards of Experience, Inc. iRobot Corp. and Medialink Worldwide, Inc. He resigned from the iRobot board in June 2015.

 Committees and public positions

 Sagan was appointed by President Barack Obama to the President's National Security Telecommunications Advisory Committee in 2010 and served until 2017.

-Governor Charlie Baker appointed Sagan to be chairman of the Massachusetts Board of Elementary and Secondary Education in 2015.
+Governor Charlie Baker appointed Sagan to be chairman of the Massachusetts Board of Elementary and Secondary Education in 2015 until his term ended in 2019.
 In 2017, there was a controversy when a state investigation found that he had donated $500,000 to the nonprofit Families for Excellent Schools, a charter school advocacy group that had been fined for hiding donors' identities in 2016, and which had been involved in a ballot question the year before.
 Sagan defended his decision to keep the donation private.
 The Massachusetts Teachers Association and some others called for Sagan to be fired from his chairmanship for the donation, but the Governor had defended Sagan.
 As of 2018, Sagan remained chair of the Board of Elementary and Secondary Education.